SPoovathumkadavil/Syvio-Detrola/BIO/Measuring Variation within a Population and Sample/Standard Deviation.md

 type: "Concept"
 ---

 In statistics, the standard deviation is a measure of the amount of variation or dispersion of a set of values.
-A low standard deviation indicates that the values tend to be close to the [[mean]] (also called the expected value) of the set, while a high standard deviation indicates that the values are spread out over a wider range.
+A low standard deviation indicates that the values tend to be close to the [[Mean|mean]] (also called the expected value) of the set, while a high standard deviation indicates that the values are spread out over a wider range.

 ## The Empirical Rule
 The image below shows parts of the graph covered by venturing out particular standard deviations.
 For example, +/- 1SD would cover about 67% of the [[Population|population]], while +/- 2SD covers about 95%.